Making Tax Digital

 As a business or individual, you will be required to submit quarterly uploads to ensure your tax affairs are kept up-to-date through the recommended software.
 VAT spreadsheets can still be used but will need to be uploaded onto ‘bridging software’ to ensure that it complies with HMRC’s regulations, as their manual upload feature will be removed

 How will it affect your business?

 HMRC will not be providing their own software but will be working closely with software providers to find solutions on making MDT compatible.
-A compatible software that we highly recommend is Xero - we have information about its benefits here
+Compatible software that we highly recommend is Xero - we have information about its benefits here

 There are two important steps that you must do in order to prepare for Making Tax Digital:

 - Check to see if your business is above the threshold - annual turnover above £85k.